Becoming a Title Examiner

-Aspiring title examiners typically start out in entry-level positions, such as that of title typists, title clerks or escrow assistants.
-These positions may work with title examiners or abstractors by doing title searches, interacting with customers and handling paperwork.
-They also place calls to mortgage and insurance companies and governmental offices to confirm information, enter data and manage files.
-While not always the case, employers may look for candidates with at least one year of mortgage processing and closing, title insurance or real estate closing knowledge.
-Some employers prefer entry-level workers with a bachelor's degree in a related field, such as accounting or finance.
+Aspiring title examiners typically start out in entry-level positions, such as that of title typists, title clerks, or escrow assistants.
+These positions may work with title examiners or abstractors by doing title searches, interacting with customers, and handling paperwork.
+They also place calls to mortgage and insurance companies and governmental offices to confirm information, enter data, and manage files.
+While not always the case, employers may look for candidates with at least one year of mortgage processing and closing, title insurance, or real estate closing knowledge.
+Some employers may prefer entry-level workers with a bachelor's degree in a related field, such as accounting or finance.

 - Build computer skills.
 Title clerks may better prepare themselves for working as title examiners by learning how to use related computer programs for conducting real estate title searches.
 When hired, clerks or assistants typically are asked to have basic computer knowledge and good typing skills.

 Step 2: Begin Working in the Field

 Most employers seek title examiners with one to five years of related experience.
 Title examiners can work for real estate companies, title companies, or law firms.
 Examiners may prepare legal documents related to a parcel of land, as well as inspect mortgages, court judgments, plat books, and contracts to determine ownership of a piece of property.
 They also research titles to determine whether restrictions on ownership exist and search tax and public records to verify ownership of a property.